 How to Create Email Forwarders

-In this first example we are going to create a single email forwarder in cPanel:
+In this first example you will create a single email forwarder in cPanel:

-Fill in Address to Forward with the username of the address that will be forwarding the message
+- Fill in the Address to Forward field with the username of the address that will be forwarding the message

 Remember, a forwarder will send a copy of the message to the new recipient, so both mailboxes will receive one copy of the message.